wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-passwords-get-insights.md

 ### Description of report columns
 The following list explains each of the report columns in detail:

-1. **User** – the user who attempted a password reset operation (based on the User ID field provided when the user comes to reset a password).
+1. **User** - the user who attempted a password reset operation (based on the User ID field provided when the user comes to reset a password).
-2. **Role** – the role of the user in the directory.
+2. **Role** - the role of the user in the directory.
-3. **Date and Time** – the date and time of the attempt.
+3. **Date and Time** - the date and time of the attempt.
-4. **Method(s) Used** – what authentication methods the user used for this reset operation.
+4. **Method(s) Used** - what authentication methods the user used for this reset operation.
-5. **Result** – the end result of the password reset operation.
+5. **Result** - the end result of the password reset operation.
-6. **Details** – the details of why the password reset resulted in the value it did.
+6. **Details** - the details of why the password reset resulted in the value it did.
 Also includes any mitigation steps you might take to resolve an unexpected error.

 ### Description of report values
 The following table describes the different values allowed for each column:

 Column|Allowed values and their meanings
 ---|---
-Methods Used|**Alternate Email** – user used alternate email or authentication email to authenticate<p>**Office Phone** – user used office phone to authenticate<p>**Mobile Phone** – user used mobile phone or authentication phone to authenticate<p>**Security Questions** – user used security questions to authenticate<p>**Any combination of the above (e.g. Alternate Email + Mobile Phone)** – occurs when a 2 gate policy is specified and shows which two methods the user used to authentication his password reset request.
+Methods Used|**Alternate Email** - user used alternate email or authentication email to authenticate<p>**Office Phone** - user used office phone to authenticate<p>**Mobile Phone** - user used mobile phone or authentication phone to authenticate<p>**Security Questions** - user used security questions to authenticate<p>**Any combination of the above (e.g. Alternate Email + Mobile Phone)** - occurs when a 2 gate policy is specified and shows which two methods the user used to authentication his password reset request.
-Result|**Abandoned** – user started password reset but then stopped halfway through without completing<p>**Blocked** – user’s account was prevented to use password reset due to attempting to use the password reset page or a single password reset gate too many times in a 24 hour period<p>**Cancelled** – user started password reset but then clicked the cancel button to cancel the session part way through <p>**Contacted Admin** – user had a problem during his session that he could not resolve, so the user clicked the “Contact your administrator” link instead of finishing the password reset flow<p>**Failed** – user was not able to reset a password, likely because the user was not configured to use the feature (e.g. no license, missing authentication info, password managed on-prem but writeback is off).<p>**Succeeded** – password reset was successful.
+Result|**Abandoned** - user started password reset but then stopped halfway through without completing<p>**Blocked** - user's account was prevented to use password reset due to attempting to use the password reset page or a single password reset gate too many times in a 24 hour period<p>**Cancelled** - user started password reset but then clicked the cancel button to cancel the session part way through <p>**Contacted Admin** - user had a problem during his session that he could not resolve, so the user clicked the “Contact your administrator” link instead of finishing the password reset flow<p>**Failed** - user was not able to reset a password, likely because the user was not configured to use the feature (e.g. no license, missing authentication info, password managed on-prem but writeback is off).<p>**Succeeded** - password reset was successful.
 Details|See table below

 ### Allowed values for details column